jmainpri/move3d-launch/README.md

 ### Install

-The install-ubuntu.sh script sequences apt-get commands, git clone commands, and make commands to install the move3d suite to an arbitray folder.
+The install-ubuntu.sh script sequences apt-get commands for ubuntu 14.04, git clone commands, and make commands to install the move3d suite to an arbitray folder.
 The default folder will be ../install.
 But you can set it this way:

     export MOVE3D_INSTALL_DIR=$HOME/move3d_install